Pages in Parliamentary Elections

 2. How to become a Candidate

-Many people choose to stand in local Parliamentary elections as a representative of a political party, but individuals can stand in their own right as an ‘independent’.
+Many people choose to stand in Parliamentary elections as a representative of a political party, but individuals can stand in their own right as an ‘independent’.
 Candidates who stand on behalf of a political party will have gone through a formal selection process.

 Candidates must be both nominated and seconded, and supported by eight other electors from the constituency.